Actaea

 Hardy to zone 4.

-A superior South Korean selection recently introduced by Darrell Probst, this compact courtly Actaea furnishes lush verdant layers of jagged-edged, shiny green leaves clasping blackish purple stalks.
-The dark pearl-shaped buds plus tiny snow-white blossoms embellish tall close-set glittering candles that gracefully herald the season’s end.
+A superior South Korean selection introduced by Darrell Probst, this courtly compact Actaea furnishes lush verdant layers of jagged-edged, shiny green leaves clasping blackish purple stalks.
+The dark pearl-shaped buds plus tiny snow-white blossoms adorn tall close-set glittering candles that gracefully herald the season’s end.

 Blooms August–September